-[72] During September 1979, the attenuation of wave energy was also measured in a fjord abutting the Greenland Sea.
-Conditions were more challenging there than in the Bering Sea, mainly because all the experiments had to be done from a land base at Mestersvig, a military outpost with a 1,800 m gravel runway located in Scoresby Land on the southern shore of Kong Oscars Fjord in Northeast Greenland National Park.
-This limited the measurements to within the fjord, which is not an ideal setting for monitoring the interaction of ocean waves with sea ice as factors such as reflections from the walls of the fjord, refraction, and a limited range of incidence angles (advantageous in some cases) influence experimental design.
-Despite these setbacks, full sets of data from two separate experiments were made, and the results were published by Wadhams et al. [1988] along with an account of the prevailing ice conditions described by Overgaard et al. [1983].
-While suffering from the complications noted above, these data are regarded as a reliable addition to the Bering Sea measurements for comparison with the model.
+During September 1979 the attenuation of wave energy was also measured in a fjord 575 abutting the Greenland Sea.
+Conditions were more challenging here than in the Bering 576 Sea, mainly because all the experiments had to be done from a land base at Mestersvig, 577 a military outpost with a 1,800 m gravel runway located in Scoresby Land on the south-578 ern shore of Kong Oscars Fjord in Northeast Greenland National Park.
+This limited the 579 measurements to within the fjord, which is not an ideal setting for monitoring the in-580 teraction of ocean waves with sea ice as factors such as reflections from the walls of the 581 fjord, refraction, and a limited range of incidence angles (advantageous in some cases) 582 influence experimental design.
+Despite these setbacks, full sets of data from two separate 583 experiments were made and the results are published in Wadhams et al. [1988] along with 584 an account of the prevailing ice conditions in Overgaard et al. [1983].
+While suffering 585 from the complications noted above, these data are regarded as a reliable addition to the 586 Bering Sea measurements for comparison with the model.
+587

-[73] Of the two experiments that took place on 4 and 10 September, respectively, we select the former here as it is accompanied by a more comprehensive description of the prevailing ice conditions.
-The ice concentration was estimated at 0.3 and the diameters of the floes were in the range of 50 to 80 m.
-It was not possible to estimate a mean ice thickness, and we follow Kohout and Meylan [2008] in using the value given in the same location the previous year, which was 3.1 m.
+Of the two experiments that took place on the $4^{th}$ and $10^{th}$ September respectively, we select the former here as it is accompanied by a more comprehensive description of the prevailing ice conditions.
+The ice concentration was estimated at 0.3 and the diameters of the floes were in the range 50-80 m.
+It was not possible to estimate a mean ice thickness and we follow Kohout and Meylan [2008] in using the value given in the same location the previous year, which was 3.1 m.
 These ice properties are significantly different from those in which the Bering Sea experiment was conducted, so the experiment provides a valuable second test case.